TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 1/1 Kings 1.28.md

 ---

-Then king David answered and said, Call to me Bath-sheba.
-And she came into the king's presence, and stood before the king.
+Then king David answered, "Call to me Bathsheba."
+She came into the king's presence, and stood before the king.